 Other districts simply require that an attorney be admitted in any state, or, like the Eastern District of Wisconsin, get an affidavit in support of admission from an attorney admitted to practice before that district court.

-Special rules apply for gaining admission to the United States Tax Court and for becoming a member of the “patent bar” who can prosecute patents before the United States Patent and Trademark Office.
+Special rules apply for gaining admission to the United States Tax Court to become a tax attorney and for becoming a member of the “patent bar” to prosecute patents before the United States Patent and Trademark Office.

 Admission on Motion and Reciprocity